 Through the Student Government Association, students make many of their own regulations pertaining to student life.
 In keeping with the spirit of Meredith, student and faculty committees confer with the SGA on matters of student concern.
-Regulations deemed necessary for the well-being of the student are explained in the Student Handbook, given to all entering students on their matriculation.
+Regulations deemed necessary for the well-being of the student are explained in the Student Handbook; access is provided to all entering students upon their matriculation.